ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The handler expects a GET request.

-The KDC verifies that the group name of the /ace-group/GROUPNAME path is a subset of the 'scope' stored in the access token associated to this Client.
-The KDC also verifies that the roles the Client is granted in the group allow it to perform this operation on this resource (REQ10).
-If either verification fails, the KDC MUST respond with a 4.03 (Forbidden) error message.

-Additionally, the handler verifies that the node is a current member of the group.
-If verification fails, the KDC MUST respond with a 4.03 (Forbidden) error message.
+In addition to what is defined in {{kdc-if-errors}}, the handler verifies that the Client is a current member of the group.
+If verification fails, the KDC MUST reply with a 4.03 (Forbidden) error response.
 The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{key-distr}}.
 The value of the 'error' field MUST be set to 0 ("Operation permitted only to group members").

-If verification succeeds, the handler returns a 2.05 (Content) message containing the list of policies for the group identified by GROUPNAME.
+If all verifications succeed, the handler replies with a 2.05 (Content) response containing the list of policies for the group identified by GROUPNAME.
 The payload of the response is formatted as a CBOR map including only the parameter 'group_policies' defined in {{gid-post}} and specifying the current policies in the group.
 If the KDC does not store any policy, the payload is formatted as a zero-length CBOR byte string.

-The specific format and meaning of group policies MUST be specified in the application profile (REQ19).
+The specific format and meaning of group policies MUST be specified in the application profile (REQ20).

 #### Retrieve the Group Policies {#policies}